-Sarah Pollman is an independent curator based in Boston, MA.
-Her curatorial projects create conversations between artists and across media, questioning assumptions of representation, authenticity and contemporary image truths.
+Sarah Pollman is an independent curator whose curatorial projects create conversations between artists and across media, questioning assumptions of representation, authenticity and contemporary image truths.

 She has received the Curatorial Opportunity Program Grant from the New Art Center in Newton and served as Resident Curator at the Dorchester Art Project, in addition to curating exhibitions at the Photographic Resource Center and the Piano Craft Gallery.